Guseyn/EHTML/README.md

   </body>
   ```

-  Element `e-page-with-url` is a template because we have to initialize `urlParams` before we render all elements that use them.
+  Element `e-page-with-url` is a template because we have to initialize `urlParams` before we render all elements that use those parameters.

   More details you can find in the [examples](#examples).